RahieGadekar10/adult-income-prediction/README.md

 # Adult Income Prediction

-o Machine Learning Model which helps in the prediction of the salary of a individual if its above or below 50K.
+o Machine Learning Model which helps in the prediction of the salary of an individual if its above or below 50K.

 ## Authors